IALSA/IALSA-2015-Portland/projects/physical/announce.md

 	Here's the complete model specification in Mplus used in this [example](https://github.com/IALSA/IALSA-2015-Portland/blob/master/projects/physical/outputs/b1_female_aehplus_grip_pek.out).

 11. **Upload the output files**
-    In the folder of you study, create a folder called "physical",  for example
+    In the folder of your study, create a folder called "physical",  for example
 	```
 	./studies/eas/physical
 	```